Alyssa loves sharing her family's favorite recipes with the world. She is a wife and a mom who enjoys drinking copious amounts of coffee.

-The recipe was simple and easy, only required a few ingredients, and took little effort to put together.
-If you've had trouble in the past trying to get this dish just right, this is the recipe for you.
+This meatloaf recipe is simple and easy, only requires a few ingredients, and takes little effort to put together.
+If you've had trouble in the past trying to get meatloaf just right, this is the recipe for you.
 It's foolproof!
-The best part, everyone will love it!
-We've made this twice since that first day, and there is never any left.
+The best part: Everyone will love it!
+We've made this a few times, and there are never any leftovers.

 - Preheat the oven to 350 degrees Fahrenheit.

 - Place the ground beef in a large mixing bowl.
 Set aside.

 - Open your package of crackers.
 Pour the crackers into a large freezer bag.
 Seal the bag tight, making sure all of the air is out of it.

 - Squeeze the bag and begin crunching up the crackers.
 This is a great way to get the kids involved or let out any pent-up anger from your day.

 - Once the crackers are crumbled, open the freezer bag and dump the crumbs into the mixing bowl with the ground beef.

 - Crack open the eggs and add them into the mixing bowl.